bstarynk/misc-basile/README.md

 * `redis-scan.c` is a program which scans all the keys in a REDIS database (see http://redis.io/ for more) and prints them on stdout.

+* `execicar.c` is a shell-like program interpreting commands on pipes, etc.